 The project has put more emphasis on capacity building the households in areas of environmental cleanliness, conservation, tree nursery establishment and management.
 The neem trees that were planted are growing very well, and it is important that the households start income generating activities by nurturing the seedlings and selling them to government agencies for reforestation and to other community members since the tree is a very good mosquito repellent and in liquid form its dry leaves are good for soil fertilization.
 So, we are not only looking at eradicating malaria but also empowering the community to be sustainable, to be able to cope with some of the challenges in future.
 More bed nets have been distributed, to households that had not benefited, but more are required and funds to increase the tree nurseries production.
 We thank our donors for their continued support, and looking for more collaboration.

-The project has benefited the Kokwa community in a big way.
-In the last three months 850 bed nets were distributed to 170 families.
-Malaria cases have decreased, and we attribute this to cleaner environments especially no breeding sites.
-1500 assorted seedlings including Neem have been planted by the households, Kokwa Dispensary and neighboring schools, the trees will not only act as mosquito repellants but form wood lots for future use as wood fuel to save on existing indigenous trees.
+Thank you for having being part of us in the year 2011.
+The project benefited 2,930 households of the 10,000 households from kokwa community in a big way.
+Bed nets were distributed to different households.
+Malaria cases decreased, and we attributed this to cleaner environments especially no breeding sites, capacity building for health workers, 5000 assorted seedlings including Neem were planted by the households, Kokwa Dispensary and neighboring schools, trees will not only act as mosquito repellants but form wood lots for future use as wood fuel to save on existing indigenous trees.